-Mastering your organisation's data plays a key role in getting effective legal strategies in place.
+Mastering your organization's data plays a key role in putting effective legal strategies in place.

-- Understanding how data can help the legal department and how they can use data effectively. - Comprehending what kind of data is useful, whether specialist data is needed and how to collect and capture such data. - Knowing the right data questions to ask. - Having the time to collect data. - Identifying where technology can assist with GDPR compliance: in particular with cases where information is sensitive and protecting clients' data.
+- Understanding how data can help the legal department and how they can use data effectively. - Understanding what kind of data is useful, whether specialist data is needed and how to collect and capture such data. - Knowing the right data questions to ask.

+- Having the time to collect data. - Identifying where technology can assist with legal and regulatory requirements on data processing: in particular with cases where information is sensitive and protective of clients' data.